subhashsomarouthu/Sentiment_Analysis_transformer/README.md

 - Memory efficient with pre-loaded model

 ## Troubleshooting
-- Ensure all 4 model files are present in `/models/`
+- Ensure all files are present in `/models/`
 - Check TensorFlow compatibility with your system
 - For GPU support, modify Dockerfile to include CUDA libraries